The Kitchen Maid

-The Kitchen Maid was restored in 1999 by Frank Zuccari.
+The Chicago painting was restored in 1999 by Frank Zuccari.
 Despite paint losses, the best conserved parts show a similar quality, and in some aspects a superior quality, to the Dublin version.
 No trace has been found suggesting that the painting might have at any time had any religious significance or that it is anything other than a painting of a mulatto maid working in a kitchen.
 The painting contains a number of features that confirm its technical superiority over the Dublin version.
 In the Chicago version there are a greater number of folds on the upper part of the girl’s coif and the treatment of the associated light and shadows is more meticulous, this is also seen in the crumpled cloth in the foreground.
 Superior technique is also seen in the depiction of light on the objects, particularly on the glazed ceramic jug that the maid is holding in her hand, in which it is possible to see the shine of the crackle glaze and marks left when the jug was formed on a potter’s wheel.
 A possible explanation for this improvement in technique is that Velázquez returned to a previous theme in order to improve on it, concentrating on the tactile qualities of the painting, which were his main interest at the time, and disregarding the religious motif.

 Suggested influences for the painting include Flemish engravings by Jacob Matham.
 The appearance of the Supper at Emmaus in the Dublin version has led some authors to suggest a possible influence by Caravaggio, although this is uncertain as it is difficult to establish whether works by the Italian painter or by his contemporaries could have reached Seville and for Velázquez to have been familiar with them.

-Proposed version discovered in Museum of Fine Arts, Houston.
+In 2018 the Museum of Fine Arts, Houston, announced the discovery of a third version: this one is similar to the Chicago version but 'cropped' at left and right to an almost square format.